 “ReKindling Intimacy: A Clinical Framework for Couples Therapists”- Ackerman Institute Oct.
 2015

 Ackerman Institute for the Family Foundation Year One – 2009-2010

-In addition to therapy for individual women and couples, Elizabeth offers private consultations to help answer basic questions to those who are newly pregnant and need guidance in navigating the NYC birth system.
+In addition to therapy for individuals and couples, Elizabeth offers private consultations to help answer basic questions to those who are newly pregnant and need guidance in navigating the NYC birth system.
 She also offers short term processing sessions for both new parents and birth workers who are in need of working through a difficult or traumatic birth experience.